Map

 General info

 Hampton Harbor Inlet is an estuary located in Rockingham County, New Hampshire, United States.
-It is most popular for fishing Striped bass, Atlantic mackerel, and Atlantic pollock.
+It is most popular for fishing Striped bass, Winter flounder, and Atlantic mackerel.

 Location